boto/boto3/docs/source/guide/iam-example-policies.rst

 In this example, Python code used to manage policies in IAM.
-The code uses the Amazon Web Services (AWS) SDK for Python to create and delete policies as well as attaching and detaching role policies using these methods of the :code:`boto3.client('iam')` client class:
+The code uses the Amazon Web Services (AWS) SDK for Python to create and delete policies as well as attaching and detaching role policies using these methods of the IAM client class:

 * `create_policy <https://boto3.readthedocs.io/en/latest/reference/services/iam.html#IAM.Client.create_policy>`_.